nokia/moler/README.md

 ## Command as future
-* it starts some command on device/shell over connection (as future-function starts it's execution)
+* it starts some command on device/shell over connection (as future-function starts its execution)
 * it parses data incoming over such connection
-  (as future-function does it's processing)
+  (as future-function does its processing)
 * it stores result of that parsing
   (as future-function concludes in calculation result)
 * it provides means to return that result
   (as future-function does via 'return' or 'yield' statement)
-* it's result is not ready "just-after" calling command (as it is with future in contrast to function)
+* its result is not ready "just-after" calling command (as it is with future in contrast to function)

 So command should have future API.